mihirchronicles/mihirchronicles.github.io/content/notes/on-writing.md

 - Use the time of a total stranger in such a way that he or she will not feel the time was wasted.
 - Give the reader at least one character he or she can root for.
 - Every character should want something, even if it is only a glass of water.
-- Every sentence must do one of two things—reveal character or advance the action.
+- Every sentence must do one of two things-reveal character or advance the action.
 - Start as close to the end as possible.
 - Be a sadist.
 No matter how sweet and innocent your leading characters, make awful things happen to them, in order that the reader may see what they are made of.
 - Write to please just one person.
 If you open a window and make love to the world, so to speak, your story will get pneumonia.